irparaja/aws-ebs-snapshots-lambda/README.md

 - ebs-snapshot-cross-region.py

 ## Related:

+This solution was forked from joshtrichards/aws-ebs-snapshots-lambda and was extended.
+It is based on code originally posted by Ryan S. Brown in [Scheduling EBS Snapshots - Part I](https://serverlesscode.com/post/lambda-schedule-ebs-snapshot-backups/) and [Part II](https://serverlesscode.com/post/lambda-schedule-ebs-snapshot-backups-2/).
+The main change is that I created the cross-region script, to achieve that I introduced a new CreatedOn tag.

 - [AWS auto snapshot script by Joe Richards](https://github.com/viyh/aws-scripts/blob/master/lambda_autosnap.py)
 - [AWS EBS Backup Job Run by Lambda by Chris Machler](http://www.evergreenitco.com/evergreenit-blog/2016/4/19/aws-ebs-backup-job-run-by-lambda)